AMT85/BAF-A3/ReadMe.md

 - Only available for AMT85 and friends.
 - Use a ticket to download the beta stuff.
+- If you have some ideas or suggestions,do not hesitate to contact us:

+- amt85-stuff@mail.ru

 - <h3>Licensed under CC BY-NC-SA 4.0</h3>
 - Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.